 - It’s difficult to keep the weight off once you’ve lost it.

-- You have to do high intensity exercise to lose weight.
+- You have to do high-intensity exercise to lose weight.

 - The process of weight loss is miserable.